taterowney/seymour/README.md

 ### Global variables

 - Implicit and typeclass arguments may be put after `variable` but explicit arguments may not be.
 Example and a non-example:

   `variable {R : Type} [R : Ring] (a : R)`

-  While `{R : Type} [R : Ring]` in encouraged, the explicit argument `(a : R)` is not allowed.
+  While `{R : Type} [R : Ring]` in encouraged, the explicit argument `(a : R)` is not allowed to be a global variable.
-  As a result, when you call a function or lemma, you can be sure that all required arguments are visible at the lines of given function or lemma.
+  As a result, when you call a function or a lemma, you can be sure that all required arguments are visible at the lines of given function or lemma, which is very important.
 - We use global variables sparingly — usually for arguments that are used by the entire file or section.

 ### Lines

-- Lines should not be longer than 128 characters (see the vertical ruler in VS Code).
+- Lines should not be longer than 128 characters (see the vertical ruler in VS Code) unless the line contains a long URL.
 - Starting a proof on a new line is recommended even in cases where the entire proof fits into the same line with the statement.
 - Make 2 empty lines between imports and the content of the file.
+- Make 1 empty line between the start of a section and a declaration.
 - Make 1 empty line between declarations of any kind.
+- Make 1 empty line between a declaration and the end of a section.
 - Make 2 empty lines between the end of a section and what follows.
 - Each file ends with a linebreak.